 The American legal system.
 The American legal system, founded on notions of fairness and due process, is respected throughout the world for its ability to deliver predictable, equitable, and efficient justice.
 It employs an adversarial model to reach the truth of a matter wherein each litigating party (rather than the court or special prosecutor) bears the responsibility to prove its own case to a jury and/or impartial judge by producing and challenging evidence and legal arguments.
 American courts adhere to the principle of "stare decisis", which is "the idea that today's Court should stand by yesterday's decisions".
 Kimble v.
-Marvel Entm't, LLC, No. 13-720, 2015 U.S. LEXIS 4067, at \14-15 (U.S. June 22, 2015).
+Marvel Entm't, LLC, 135 S. Ct.
+2401 (2015).
 The rationale behind this rule of law is that it "promotes the evenhanded, predictable, and consistent development of legal principles, fosters reliance on judicial decisions, and contributes to the actual and perceived integrity of the judicial process."
 Id.

 Natural justice and due process.
 Similar to principles of natural justice under English law, the American legal system is grounded in several fundamental rights of procedural due process guaranteed by the United States Constitution.
-In most American legal proceedings, a party is granted, among other rights, the right to an impartial and unbiased judge and (in many cases) jury, to notice of the proceeding and the grounds asserted for it, to an opportunity to object to the proceeding, to present evidence, to call witnesses, to discover the evidence to be used by an adverse party, to cross-examine adverse witnesses, to a judgment limited by the evidence presented, to be represented by legal counsel, to a record of the proceedings, and to written findings of fact and the reasons for a decision.
+In most American legal proceedings, a party is granted, among other rights, the right to an impartial and unbiased judge and (in many cases) jury, to formal written notice of the proceeding and the grounds asserted for it, to an opportunity to object to the proceeding, to obtain evidence prior to trial ("discovery"), to call witnesses and present evidence, to cross-examine adverse witnesses, to a judgment limited by the evidence presented, to be represented by legal counsel, to a record of the proceedings, and to written findings of fact and the reasons for a decision.
 These protections are afforded equally to corporations and individuals.
+The discovery process can be the most expensive and important aspect of U.S. litigation.
+Courts, both state and federal, allow litigants to serve subpoenas and similar requests for documents on people and institutions relevant to the litigation.
+Litigants are also permitted to take testimony under oath before trial from adverse parties and non-parties in order to obtain the information and evidence necessary to present the litigant's case to the judge and/or jury.